Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/python-primer.md

 but in most cases,
 you'll want to fine-tune these parameters for your source.
-By using an integrated developer environment (IDE), you can easily check what each function or method expects.

 Using an IDE like Visual Studio Code can help you understand what values to pass